jordanboardman/jordanboardman.github.io/README.md

 # jordanboardman.github.io

-This repo is to learn about deployment during DC.
+This repo is to host a static portfolio site for Jordan Boardman.